 Collect Morning Dew

-While it’s not a good idea to eat the cacti, you can collect dew from them before dawn.
-Just dab an absorbent cloth over the plant and squeeze it into a container.
+While eating the cacti is not a good idea, you can collect dew from them before dawn.
+Dab an absorbent cloth over the plant and squeeze it into a container.

 Check Lower Terrain

 Remember, water flows down.
-If you are in a mountainous or hilly area, the base of these areas could be home to a source of water.
+If you are in a mountainous or hilly area, the base of these areas could be home to a water source.
 Your best bet will be to check a north-facing canyon if you are in the Northern Hemisphere, as snow or rainfall is more likely to be retained in these shaded areas.

 While water is essential for surviving in the desert, it’s not the only thing you need to worry about.
 If you find yourself lost in the desert, here are a few survival tips to keep in mind to keep you trekking until help arrives.